by Jenny Maxon, Medically reviewed by Dr. C.H. Weaver M.D. 8/2021

 - Zynlonta is an antibody drug conjugate (ADC), a type of precision cancer medicine that targets the CD19 antigen on B cells.
 The antibody is attached to pyrrolobenzodiazeprine dimer, a cytotoxic (cancer cell killing) agent that is is internalized following attachment to the CD19 antigen where it blocks cancer cells’ division and causes the cells to die.
 DNA - cross linking agents are significantly more potent than systemic chemotherapy.

-- Polivy (polatuzumab vedotin-piiq) targets CD79b and when administered in combination resulted in a complete response rate of 40% with half of the patients achieving durable responses of at least 12 months.
-The NCCN guidelines note that bendamustine, rituximab, and polatuzumab vedotin-piiq is indicated for patients with translocations of MYC and BCL2 and/or BCL6.
-(18,19)
+- Polivy (polatuzumab vedotin-piiq) is an antibody drug conjugate that targets CD79b and delivers chemotherapy directly to b-cells.
+The NCCN guidelines note that bendamustine, Rituxan (rituximab), and Polivy is indicated for patients with translocations of MYC and BCL2 and/or BCL6.18,19

 - Parsaclisib is a phosphatidylinositol 3-kinase-δ inhibitor (PI3K), that is being developed for the treatment of different types of B-cell malignancies and systemic lupus erythematosus, the initial focus is advanced B cell lymphomas.
 The PI3K pathway promotes cancer cell proliferation, growth, motility, metabolism and survival and the disruption of this pathway with precision cancer medicines can prevent certain cancers from growing and spreading.